 Petworth Town Band

-Established in the 19th Century, Petworth Town Band is one of West Sussex's few remaining traditional Brass Bands
+Established in the 19th Century, Petworth Town Band is one of West Sussex's few remaining traditional Town Bands

 Our President, Lord Egremont, together with the National Trust, provides the Band with a room above Petworth House Stables, adjacent to Church Lodge, Petworth, West Sussex, where we practise every Monday evening.